Josh-Weidner/startup/notes.md

 # Console
     I learned that you can use "less" to see live activity of a file.
 You can also use functions within the console which is so cool.
 We even used a for loop!

+# HTTPS
+    You can access the Caddyfile using vi Caddyfile to enter in your domain name and create a secure connection to your website. ":wq" saves file that you are working on.
+    "sudo caddy service restart" restarts the file and starts running your domain with secure connections.